jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 First, remove the USBtoUART bridge then reconnect it.
 Perhaps it was in suspend state...

-If the system is always freezed, press <reset> button on the MSP-EXP430FR5xxx ; FORTH restarts as it was after the last RST_HERE command.
+If the system is always freezed, press `RST` button on the MSP-EXP430FR5xxx ; FORTH restarts as it was after the last `RST_SET` command.

 If the system does not restart again, press `SW1+RESET`.
-FORTH restarts in the state it is in its object txt file.
+FORTH restarts in the state of its object file.

-Here is the FastForth memory management, one of its major assets :
+Here is the FastForth memory management, one of its major assets, with both hardware events and software equivalent for COLD and WIPE levels:

+*  RST_RET

-    case 1 : when you type `PWR_STATE` the program beyond PWR_HERE marker is lost.
+    *  when you type `RST_RET` the program beyond the last RST_SET is lost.

+    *  Running a `MARKER` definition will remove it and the program beyond.
+In addition the user can link it a routine to remove modified configuration in system: vectors, hardware, IOs...

+*  WARM level :  SYS --> WARM display --> SLEEP.

+    *  when you type `0 SYS`, FORTH interpreter is restarted without program lost, without WARM display.

-    case 1.1 : when you type `WARM`, FORTH interpreter is restarted, the program beyond PWR_HERE is lost.
-               The WARM display starts with "#0".
+    *  when you type `SYS`, FORTH restarts, the program beyond RST_SET is lost, INIT_FORTH and INIT_HARD_APP (INIT_TERM by default) are executed, the WARM display starts by "#1".

+    *  when you type `+n SYS` (n>0, odd), same effects, the WARM display starts by "#+n".

+*  COLD level : PUC --> `SYS` --> WARM display --> SLEEP.

-    case 1.2 : Power ON performs a reset and the program beyond PWR_HERE is lost. the WARM display starts with the SYSRSTIV value "#2".
+    *  Power ON : the WARM display starts with the SYSRSTIV value "#2".

-    case 1.3 : SVSHIFG SVSH event, same effects, the WARM display starts with the SYSRSTIV decimal value "#14".
+    *  SVSHIFG SVSH event (dropout supply) : the WARM display starts with the SYSRSTIV value: "#14".

-    case 2 : when you type `RST_STATE` the program beyond RST_HERE marker is lost.

-    case 2.1 : <RESET> performs reset and the program beyond RST_HERE is lost, the WARM display starts with the SYSRSTIV value "#4".
+    *  hardware `RST` : the WARM display starts with the SYSRSTIV value "#4".

-    case 2.2 : when you type `COLD` (software reset), same effects, the WARM display starts with the SYSRSTIV value "#6".
+    *  PUC on failure : the WARM display starts with the SYSRSTIV value: #n.

-    case 2.3 : PUC on failure, same effects,
-               The WARM display starts with the SYSRSTIV decimal value.
+    *  `+n SYS` (n>0 and even) is the software RESET : the WARM display starts with the SYSRSTIV value "#+n" (even).

-    case 3 : when you type `WIPE` (software Deep Reset)
+*  WIPE level : PUC --> `-n SYS` --> WARM display --> SLEEP

+    *  `-n SYS` (n<0) performs the software Deep Reset:

+        *  INIT_FORTH and INIT_HARD_APP (INIT_TERM by default) are executed,
-            * all programs donwloaded from the terminal or the SD_Card are lost,
+        *  all programs donwloaded from the terminal or from the SD_Card are lost,
-            * the default state of COLD_APP, INI_SOFT_APP, INI_HARD_APP and BACKGND_APP are restored,
+        *  the default state of COLD_APP, INI_SOFT_APP, INI_HARD_APP and BACKGND_APP is restored,
         *  all "defered" words are initialised with their default value,
-            * same thing for interrupts vectors,
+        *  all interrupts vectors also,
-            * and SIGNATURES area is cleared (FFh).
+        *  SIGNATURES area is FFh full filled.
-             The WARM display starts with #-1.
+        *  WARM display = #-n.

-    case 3.1 : <SW1+RESET> performs hardware deep reset, same effects.
-               The WARM display starts with #-1.
+    *  hardware `SW1+RESET` does same effects, WARM display = #-1.

-    case 3.2 : after compiling new FastForth, same effects obviously!
-               The WARM display starts with #-3.
+    *  recompiling FastForth, too, WARM display = #-3.

-    case 4 : FastForth keeps the memory of all resident definitions.
-During source file download the conditionnal compilation allows to compile only non-resident definitions.

-    case 4.1 : Running a "MARKER" definition will delete anything compiled beyond that.
-               By starting a source file with this "MARKER" tag, the memory is first cleared of all the contents of that source file each time it is reloaded.

-As all other words FORTH, PWR_STATE PWR_HERE RST_STATE RST_HERE and MARKER defn. may be also used in definitions.

-If you have previously set 'NOECHO', there is no WARM display.

-With I2C_FastForth, WARM display is preceded by the I2C slave address, example; `@18`.

-If an error occurs from the interpreter, FORTH is restarted, the error is always displayed and the program beyond PWR_HERE is lost.
+* ERROR : ABORT" --> ABORT" display --> SLEEP.

-In this way, any error is followed by the complete erasure of a bad definined word causing this error, or by that of the downloaded source file including it.
+    *  when an error occurs, FASTFORTH discards the end of current downloading if any, does same as `SYS` then displays the error message.
+In this way, any error is followed by the complete erasure of the bad defined word causing this error, and also by discarding the end of downloading of the source file including it.

-It is therefore recommended to end a source file with at least 'PWR_HERE' to protect it from any subsequent error.
+    *  It is strongly recommended to end any source file with `RST_SET` to protect it program from any subsequent error.

+As all other words FORTH, RST_SET RST_RET and MARKER definitions may be freely used in compiling mode.

+If you have previously set 'NOECHO', there is no WARM, COLD, WIPE display.

+With I2C_FastForth version, WARM display is preceded by the decimal I2C slave address, example: `@18`.

 ## VOCABULARY ADD-ON

-These words are not ANS94 compliant, they are those of F83 standard.
+These words are not ANS94 compliant.

-For example, after loading SD_TOOLS add-on, you can type: ALSO ASSEMBLER WORDS PREVIOUS WORDS

-    With `ALSO ASSEMBLER`, the vocabulary ASSEMBLER is added to the search CONTEXT thus the ASSEMBLER words become visible,

-    WORDS display the words of ASSEMBLER then those of FORTH,

-    PREVIOUS remove the vocabulary ASSEMBLER form the CONTEXT, and the ASSEMBLER words become hidden,

-    so the last WORDS display only FORTH words.

-In the forthMSP430FR_ASM.asm, see the FORTH word CODE that add ASSEMBLER to the search CONTEXT and the ASSEMBLER word ENDCODE that remove ASSEMBLER from search CONTEXT.
-Thus, the assembler words can be used only between CODE and ENDCODE.

-The CONTEXT can grow up to 6 vocabularies by using the word ALSO.

-If you want add words to the assembler you must type: ALSO ASSEMBLER DEFINITIONS, The vocabulary ASSEMBLER is added to the search CONTEXT as previously but also becomes the CURRENT vocabulary in which the new words will be stored.

-Finally, `FORTH ONLY DEFINITIONS` limits the search CONTEXT to FORTH and the CURRENT vocabulary is FORTH.

-**WARNING !** it is discouraged to execute any definition included in the assembler word-set.
+The CONTEXT stack is 8 word_set sized.

+after typing: WORDSET TRUC   \ a new word-set called TRUC is created

+    TRUC            adds the word-set TRUC first in the CONTEXT stack, the interpreter search existing definitions first in TRUC
+    PREVIOUS        removes TRUC from CONTEXT

+    DEFINITIONS     adds news definitions in the first word-set in the CONTEXT stack, i.e. TRUC, PREVIOUS        removes TRUC from CONTEXT but new definitions are still added in TRUC DEFINITIONS     new definitions are added into the previous first word-set in the CONTEXT stack, after `-1 SYS`: the FORTH word-set.

 ## EMBEDDED ASSEMBLER